 Homeschool Mastery Academy is dedicated to recommending quality resources to benefit homeschooling families.
 This blog contains and is monetized through sponsored posts and affiliate links.
 Please see our full disclosure policy for detailed information.

-Learn how to plan a Unit Study Approach lesson for all ages (using themes) in your homeschool.
+Learn how to create your own thematic curriculum for all ages in your homeschool.
 We will share examples and advice for family learning across the curriculum as well.
 We love curriculum options for multi-age homeschooling and family schooling!

 Many homeschooling families and teachers enjoy using the ‘unit study’ or thematic approach to learning.
 A theme is chosen and then all (or some) of the subjects in the curriculum are studied in relationship to this theme, for perhaps a week or two.
 If this theme is a topic that you can dive further into you may take a month or longer.